-Provider of Gov Chart system was contracted by them The matter was elevated to Cogta as the Service Provider of Gov Chart system was contracted Not applicable because this indicator is Not applicable because this indicator is Annual Schedule will be The training could not be conducted before the induction of ward committee members by Cogta Not applicable because this indicator is achieved Not applicable because this indicator is achieved Congestion of focal members activities Councillors Gov Chart training session was not conducted on the 30th June 2023 Two MPAC meetings held on the 30th June 2023 One MPAC capacity building workshop held on the 30th September 2022 3 Speaker's fora held on the 30th June 2023 the 30th June 2023 one Councillors Gov Chart training session conducted on the 30th June 2023 Four MPAC meetings held on the 30th June 2023 one MPAC capacity building workshop held on the 30th September 2022 4 Speaker's fora held on the 30th June 2023 New New New New Number of Councillors Gov Chart training sessions conducted on the 30th June 2023 Number of MPAC meetings held on the 30 June 2023 Number of MPAC capacity building workshops held on the 30th September 2022 Number Speakers fora held on the 30th June 2023 51.
+system was contracted The matter was elevated to Cogta as the Service Provider of Gov Chart system was contracted by them Not applicable because this indicator is achieved Not applicable because this indicator is achieved Annual Schedule will be crafted and The training could not be conducted before the induction of ward committee members by Cogta Not applicable because this indicator is achieved Not applicable because this indicator is achieved Congestion of focal members activities Councillors Gov Chart training session was not conducted on the 30th June 2023 Two MPAC meetings held on the 30th June 2023 One MPAC capacity building workshop held on the 30th September 2022 3 Speaker's fora held on the 30th June 2023 one Councillors Gov Chart training session conducted on the 30th June 2023 Four MPAC meetings held on the 30th June 2023 one MPAC capacity building workshop held on the 30th September 2022 4 Speaker's fora held on the 30th June 2023 New New New New Number of Councillors Gov Chart training sessions conducted on the 30th June 2023 Number of MPAC meetings held on the 30 June 2023 Number of MPAC capacity building workshops held on the 30th September 2022 Number Speakers fora held on the 30th June 2023 51.
 52. 53.
 54.

-crafted and dispatched at the beginning of the financial year to enable focal members diarise the dates and subsequen tly attend meetings as scheduled Not applicable because this indicator is Not applicable because this indicator is achieved Interventio n was Not applicable because this indicator is achieved Not applicable because this indicator is achieved The training could not be conducted 4 Public Participation Officers fora held on the 30th June 2023 4 stakeholder meetings held on the 30 June 2023 Ward Committees DDM training Four Public Participation Officers fora held on the 30th June 2023 Four stakeholder meetings to be held on the 30 June 2023 Six Ward Committees New New New Number of Public Participation officers fora held on the 30th June 2023 Number of community outreach programmes conducted on the 30th June 2023 Number of Ward Committees DDM 55.
+dispatched at the beginning of the financial year to enable focal members diarise the dates and subsequently attend meetings as scheduled Not applicable because this indicator is achieved Not applicable because this indicator is achieved Interventio n was sought from Cogta Not applicable because this indicator is achieved Not applicable because this indicator is achieved The training could not be conducted before the induction of ward 4 Public Participation Officers fora held on the 30th June 2023 4 stakeholder meetings held on the 30 June 2023 Ward Committees DDM training sessions were not conducted on the Four Public Participation Officers fora held on the 30th June 2023 Four stakeholder meetings to be held on the 30 June 2023 Six Ward Committees DDM training sessions New New New Number of Public Participation officers fora held on the 30th June 2023 Number of community outreach programmes conducted on the 30th June 2023 Number of Ward Committees DDM training sessions conducted on the 30th 55.
 56. 57.